Application Phase Overview

 - Pass: lower 20-25%

 Narrative comments should include general comments on student performance as well as specialty specific comments to include in the MSPE.

 Application Phase Committee

 The Application Phase Committee develops, evaluates, and manages the Application Phase.
 The committee is led by Drs.
-Alice Chuang and Beat Steiner.
+Amy Shaheen and Sarah Smithson.
 Course directors, Campus directors and faculty, student representatives, and key administration attend the monthly meetings.
 Minutes of the meetings are maintained in an internal learning management system and are available upon request.
 Contact Julie Golding, Application Phase Coordinator, with requests or questions.
 Learn more about the structure and purpose of this and all educational committees.